BuenaPeninnahQuadros/overthewire_bandit_writeup/bandit.md

 ### Level 12 to Level 13

+The first step was to create a directory using mkdir command and named it as mbuena.
+The command cp copies files and directories.
+So I copied the directory I just created.
 The command cd changes the current directory.
-The command cp copies files and directories.
+To come back to the current directory I used to cd command.